armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 {{% tab header="Local Config" %}}

-**Warning: The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
-To avoid each service restarting and downloading the plugin, do not add the plugin using Halyard.
-Instead, configure the plugin in each impacted service’s local profile.**

 The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
 You should create or update the extended service's local profile in the same directory as the other Halyard configuration files.
 This is usually `~/.hal/default/profiles` on the machine where Halyard is running.

 1. Add the following to `gate-local.yml`, `orca-local.yml`, `front50-local.yml`, and `clouddriver.yml`: